I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 ## A quick point on the language used in this post:

 The Equality Act and other law discussed in this post uses terms which are offensive because they do not reflect the language trans people would use to refer to themselves.
 Where such language is used in this post, it is for legal accuracy alone.
 Outside of such circumstances language which is accurate has been used.
+The same is true of the glossary of terms below.
+Where possible the language trans people would prefer to use has been used and alternative language is solely used to ensure readers of this post can understand the language being used by the court.

 The terms sex and gender are used alternatively in the EA and other relevant laws.
 As a result the UKSC judgment also alternates between these terms.
 I have tried to avoid using the term gender unless I am discussing a part of the law which uses the term gender for clarity.
 The only exception is the term acquired gender which I define in the section below.

-The glossary of terms below contains imperfect definitions and may not reflect the way trans people prefer people discuss their gender.
-Those terms have been defined to provide clarity as to specifically who is being described and reflect the language used by the court, where possible, the language trans people would prefer to use has been used.

 ## Glossary of terms used in this blog post:
 - Biological sex = Sex assigned at birth.